19 Things to Know Before Hiking the W Trek in Patagonia’s Torres del Paine in 2024

 However, it’s not totally clear cut that the summer season is the best time to hike the W Trek.
 It all depends on your preference and the type of experience you’re looking for.
 There are way more people hiking the trail so the W Trek lookout points are busier and the mountain huts more expensive.
 Additionally, high summer winds can spoil a hike in Patagonia so you’ll have to be ready to change plans if the gusts get up to over 80 mph (130 kph) or so.

 Spring (September to November) is another popular time to hike the W Trek but this season can bring the risk of snowfall.
 This means you’ll need to pack extra thermals.
+The W Trek route typically opens in mid-September each year.
+However, a few of the huts are closed until October 1.
+So, if you want to do the Trek in September you will need to do an amended version.

 10. What do I need to pack for the W Trek in Patagonia?